github/objective-c-style-guide/README.md

  * Declare properties `readonly` if they are only set once in `-init`.
  * Don't use `@synthesize` unless the compiler requires it.
  * Instance variables should be prefixed with an underscore (just like when implicitly synthesized).

+## Expressions

+ * Use object literals, boxed expressions, and subscripting over the older, grosser alternatives.
+ * Comparisons should be explicit for everything except `BOOL`s.
+ * Prefer positive comparisons to negative.
  * There shouldn't be a space between a cast and the variable being cast.

 ``` objc
 NewType a = (OldType)b;
 ```

 ## Control Structures

- * Comparisons should be explicit for everything except `BOOL`s.
- * Prefer positive comparisons to negative.
  * Always surround `if` bodies with curly braces if there is an `else`.
 Single-line `if` bodies without an `else` should be on the same line as the `if`.
  * All curly braces should begin on the same line as their associated statement.
 They should end on a new line.
  * Put a single space after keywords and before their parentheses.